 ERS research on business and industry focuses on the competitiveness of rural industries and businesses in the increasingly global economy, as well as their impacts on local communities.

 The ERS Rural Establishment Innovation Survey (REIS), collected during the 2014 calendar year, provides the first nationally representative sample of innovation processes in rural businesses.
 Innovation is the introduction of new goods, services, or ways of doing business that are valued by consumers.
 Traditional measures from secondary data sources, such as patents or research and development (R&D) expenditures, focus on science and engineering-based innovation, which usually depict rural innovation as rare or idiosyncratic.
 By focusing instead on a broader definition of innovation, the REIS provides a much fuller assessment of rural innovative capacity.
+For more information see:

-Examples of ERS research findings include:
+Other examples of ERS research findings include:

 The 2000s were characterized by the rapid growth of new or unconventional sources of energy, mostly located in rural areas.
 The implications of corn-based ethanol production, wind power, and unconventional natural gas extraction for rural employment growth were generally positive but varied across industries.
 Natural gas development demonstrated the largest employment impacts, while the impacts of corn-based ethanol production tended to occur in places with limited employment growth opportunities.
 The employment impacts from wind power were generally small.